jeromet2020/ics-ot-lab/Setting up tempate VMs.md

 * Disable hibernation/standby (For Windows 10/11 installations)
 * Clone machine to prevent reinstallation if something is not working correctly.
 * Add keyboard layout suitable to your language.
+* Set the Advanced System Settings to "Adjust for best performance".
 * Install virtio drivers
 * Install Guest Agent.
 * Install Google Chrome.